MDK-Packs/KeilStudioWorkshopDevSummit21/README.md

 For the best workshop experience, you'll need the following:

-- [NXP IMXRT1050-EVKB](https://www.keil.arm.com/hardware/IMXRT1050-EVKB/) (if you don’t have the hardware, you can still follow most of the workshop).
+- **NXP IMXRT1050-EVKB** (if you don’t have the hardware, you can still follow most of the workshop).
 - Ethernet cable long enough to connect the board to your router.
-- 5V USB power supply with Micro-USB cable to supply the dev board.
+- 5V USB power adapter with a Micro-USB cable to supply the dev board.

 If you do not have access to the board, you can still follow much of the workshop.
 Debug will be demonstrated by the facilitators of the workshop.